"

 Sponges (phylum Porifera) are the simplest animals.
 They live in water, mostly in the ocean, and are usually attached to surfaces like rocks.
 Because they don’t move as adults, they can easily be mistaken for plants.
 However, sponges are animals that have been around for over 500 million years.
 Scientists believe that sponges probably evolved very early from colonial protists – single-celled organisms that lived together in groups.

 Sponges don’t have true tissues, organs, or a nervous system.
 Instead, their bodies are made up of loosely organized cells.
 The sponge’s body is full of pores and channels.
-Water enters through the small openings, flows into a central cavity, then exits through a larger opening at the top.
+Water enters through the small openings, flows into a central cavity, and then exits through a larger opening at the top.
 Water constantly flows through their bodies, bringing in food and oxygen and carrying away waste.
 Sponges are filter feeders, meaning they feed by straining tiny food particles from the water as it flows through their bodies.
-This water movement is powered by special cells called choanocytes which have flagella that beat to create a current.
+This water movement is powered by special cells called choanocytes, which have flagella that beat to create a current.
 These cells also trap and engulf tiny food particles from the water.
 Amoebocytes then help digest food and carry it to other cells.

 Sponges reproduce both sexually and asexually.
-Asexual reproduction is either by fragmentation (in which a piece of the sponge breaks off and develops into a new individual), or budding (an outgrowth from the parent that eventually detaches).
+Asexual reproduction is either by fragmentation (in which a piece of the sponge breaks off and develops into a new individual) or budding (an outgrowth from the parent that eventually detaches).
 Most sponges are hermaphroditic, meaning one individual can produce both eggs and sperm.
-Sperm is released whereas the eggs are retained within the central cavity.
+Sperm is released, whereas the eggs are retained within the central cavity.
 Sperm carried by water currents fertilize the eggs of other sponges.
 Early larval development occurs within the sponge, and free-swimming larvae are then released.
 This is the only time that sponges exhibit mobility.

 Cnidarians